-With warm weather right around the corner, everyone will be venturing out into the sunshine and enjoying their garden.
+With warm weather right here, many are venturing out into the sunshine and enjoying their garden.
 Despite the hard work that is required to have a successful and thriving garden, millions of Americans find gardening relaxing and very rewarding.
 It is important to note that despite its therapeutic benefits, gardening is not a passive activity.
 In fact, a gardener uses the same exact muscles as golfer or a rower on a rowing crew team.
 Usually, the average gardener is ill equipped physically to take on the task of gardening.

 Let the tools do all the work